SeesKo/AirBnB_clone_v3/README.md

 - All tests should be executed by using this command: `python3 -m unittest discover tests`.
 - Individual test files can also be tested by using this command: `python3 -m unittest tests/test_models/test_base_model.py`.

+## Installation
+* Clone this repository: `git clone "https://github.com/alexaorrico/AirBnB_clone.git"`
+* Access AirBnb directory: `cd AirBnB_clone`
+* Run hbnb(interactively): `./console` and enter command
+* Run hbnb(non-interactively): `echo "<command>" | ./console.py`

+## File Descriptions
+[console.py](console.py) - the console contains the entry point of the command interpreter.
+List of commands this console current supports:
+* `EOF` - exits console
+* `quit` - exits console
+* `<emptyline>` - overwrites default emptyline method and does nothing
+* `create` - Creates a new instance of`BaseModel`, saves it (to the JSON file) and prints the id
+* `destroy` - Deletes an instance based on the class name and id (save the change into the JSON file).
+* `show` - Prints the string representation of an instance based on the class name and id.
+* `all` - Prints all string representation of all instances based or not on the class name.
+* `update` - Updates an instance based on the class name and id by adding or updating attribute (save the change into the JSON file).

 ## Examples of use
 ```